Early Signs of Autism

 When should I reach out to schedule an assessment?

-It is also important to note that other disorders of childhood (e.g., ADHD, anxiety disorders, some learning disabilities, trauma-related disorder) can co-occur and/or have overlapping symptoms with ASD.
+It is also important to note that other disorders of childhood (e.g., ADHD, anxiety disorders, some learning disabilities, trauma-related disorder) can co-occur and/or have overlapping symptoms with autism.
 In that case, a comprehensive assessment is critical.

 Additional information and resources about early signs and getting a diagnosis: